-Some of the more common gaps found at IT firms include:
+Some of the more common gaps IT firms may find include:

-• Security practices and policy: Before starting a physical security practice, solution providers must understand standard best practices, as well as laws and regulations for all the jurisdictions they work in.
-That includes customer locations as well.
+- Security practices and policy: Before starting a physical security practice, solution providers must understand standard best practices, as well as laws and regulations for all the jurisdictions they work in (customer locations as well).
 Federal, state, and local governments may each have their own regulations - especially as it relates to video surveillance - so you need to research these carefully and ensure your company is prepared to meet all known requirements.

-In some states, counties, and cities, licences may be required to sell and instal security equipment.

-• Video and camera technology: Solution providers have to have a solid understanding of video technologies - both analogue and digital - including formats, codecs, and streaming and storage protocols.
-You need to know how the cameras operate, their inner workings, and maintenance requirements.
-Providers must be able to properly specify, place, instal, and configure cameras based on resolution needs, required coverage, operating environment, and lighting conditions.
+In some states, counties or cities, licenses may also be required to sell and install security equipment. - Video and camera technology: Solution providers have to have a solid understanding of video technologies both analog and digital including formats, codecs, and streaming and storage protocols.
+You need to know how the cameras operate, their inner workings and maintenance requirements.
+Providers must be able to properly specify, place, install, and configure cameras based on resolution needs, required coverage, operating environment, and lighting conditions.
 Each is critical to the performance of the security solution.
-Many vendors provide the appropriate education and certification programmes that give their partners the foundation they need to get started, as do several of the distributors with physical security divisions.
+Many vendors provide the appropriate education and certification programs that give their partners the foundation they need to get started, as do several of the distributors with physical security divisions.
 Some even offer the design and system configuration assistance providers often need, especially when just starting out.
-Ask peers and industry experts for recommendations and spend some time evaluating the available programmes.
+Ask peers and industry experts for recommendations and spend some time evaluating the available programs.

 - Video Management Software (VMS) knowledge: In the end, the applications and their capabilities define the physical security solution and its business value to your customers.
 All technical, sales, and marketing personnel have to fully understand the features, functions, interfaces, and technical capabilities of the chosen system.
 The experience is essentially what your team will be selling and supporting.
 Many of the leading VMS vendors offer extensive training and certifications that will boost your company's expertise.
-Providers who take advantage of these programmes will build their industry knowledge and increase their credibility with end customers. - Job estimating and bidding: Positioning a VMS solution for a particular business is an essential element of closing the sale, but accurately estimating and bidding the job often determines whether or not the project will be profitable.
+Providers who take advantage of these programs will build their industry knowledge and increase their credibility with end customers. - Job estimating and bidding: Positioning a VMS solution for a particular business is an essential element of closing the sale, but accurately estimating and bidding the job often determines whether or not the project will be profitable.
 This can be a risky proposition for most solution providers, likely one of the toughest gaps they'll have to bridge.
-The challenge here is that many of the potential problems when estimating physical security projects are construction trade issues, not technology related.
-Imagine installing 25 cameras across a campus, some mounted on high outdoor poles that must be secured in the ground, others fixed on high rafters and even more mounted on exterior concrete walls.
-Some of that equipment might require underground cabling or unique channelling, or even drilling into concrete to hang mounts.
-These are activities IT solution providers rarely, if ever, have to tackle.
-Consider the time, money, planning, approvals, safety, equipment, and insurance required to complete this type of project.
+The challenge here is that many of the potential problems when estimating physical security projects are "construction trade" issues, not technology related.
+Imagine installing 25 cameras across a campus with some mounted outdoors on high poles that must be securely set in the ground and others fixed in high rafters and placed on mounts drilled in exterior concrete walls.
+Some of that equipment might require underground cabling or unique channeling.
+Most are activities IT solution providers rarely, if ever, have to deal with.
+Consider how much time, money, planning, approvals, safety, equipment, and insurance are required to complete this type of project.
 Those are just a few reasons providers often partner with construction or cabling contractors with proven expertise in these areas.
 Want to ensure potential alliances and projects are both successful?
-Include the job estimating and bidding process in partner project agreements, in addition to the details and requirements for installation
+Include the job estimating and bidding process in partner project agreements, in addition to the details and requirements for installation.